Family Mediation FAQ

 The intake discussions will take place with each of you by telephone a couple of days before the family mediation itself.

-We want you to ask whatever questions you may have about the overall process, how family mediation works and what to expect on the day.
+We want you to ask whatever questions you may have about the overall process, what is family mediation and what to expect on the day.

 During these discussions – which are entirely confidential and the matters discussed will not be disclosed to the other – we explore what are the issues that you both want to explore at family mediation and how you want them to be resolved.
 We want to know what your ideal result would be.